Immortal: Unchained

-Immortal: Unchained is an action role-playing game developed by Toadman Interactive and published by Game Odyssey for Windows, PlayStation 4, and Xbox One.
+Immortal: Unchained is a 2018 action role-playing game developed by Toadman Interactive and published by Game Odyssey for Windows, PlayStation 4, and Xbox One.
 The gameplay is inspired by the Dark Souls series with a focus on futuristic firearms, while the setting and plot are inspired by Norse mythology and the events of Ragnarok.

 Gameplay

 Immortal: Unchained is a third-person action game heavily inspired by the hardcore action role-playing game gameplay of the Dark Souls series, with a comparable difficulty level and many identical mechanics.
 The main deviation is the focus on firearms and gun combat instead of melee combat with medieval fantasy weaponry, although close combat weapons such as swords, axes, and clubs still exist in a more basic form.
 Enemies have critical hit locations (typically the head and a glowing weak point on their backs) which can be targeted for significantly increased damage.